Sixth Form Information FAQ

 Q1: Which subjects are available at A level?

-Art and Design; Music; Product Design; Engineering; ICT; Computer Science; Early Modern History; Modern History; Government and Politics; Law; English literature; English Language; Biology; Chemistry; Physics; Mathematics; Further Mathematics; Geography; Sociology; Psychology; Religious Studies; Physical Education; Spanish; German; French; Latin; Business; Economics.
+Art and Design; Music; Design Technology; ICT; Computer Science; History; Law; English literature; English Language; Biology; Chemistry; Physics; Mathematics; Further Mathematics; Geography; Sociology; Psychology; Religious Studies; Physical Education; Spanish; French; Latin; Business; Economics

 Q2: How many A levels can I study?